 Operated Field Day this year at the Norwood Amateur Radio Club at the Mansfield Airport.
 One of the locations for the WRTC contest where two stations were located.

-Operated Field Day this year also at the Barnstable Amateur Radio Club at Camp Greenough in Yarmouth MA.
+Also operated Field Day this year with the Barnstable Amateur Radio Club located at Camp Greenough in Yarmouth MA.
 Great setup and the Club did an excellent job promoting Amateur Radio to visitors and Boyscouts at the site.

 And......
 WRTC.....
-Many of us have been working for the past three years on getting ready for the competition.
+Many of us have worked for the past three years on getting ready for the competition.
 I was Area Manager for four sites in the Freetown Forest area near Fall River MA.
 And also the Site Manager for the Ranger Station.
 My responsibility was overseeing Dighton Rock, Sweets Knoll, Breakneck Hill and the Ranger Station.
-The location was not needed so operated the IARU / WRTC contest from the Ranger Station.
-Great job by many of the local Amateurs in setting up the locations during this past weekend of July 12th 2014.
+The Ranger Station which was designated as a backup location was not needed.
+Took advantage and operated the IARU / WRTC contest from the Ranger Station.
+Great job by many of the local Amateurs and Radio Clubs in setting up the 60 plus locations during the weekend of July 12th 2014.
 For the full story please visit the WRTC2014.ORG web site.
 It includes information on the competitors and a log of scores etc.

 My favorite ham activity is contesting.
 Years back I operated W1AW at ARRL Headquarters and contacted several amateurs through the Russian RS-12 satellite.
 The pass duration was approximately 10 minutes over the US East Coast.
+Had to plan the trip to ARRL HQ to coincide with the satellite pass.
 I should also mention operating aero mobile on a few occasions while flying as a radio operator in the Navy.
 The P2V Neptune Patrol aircraft is shown in the photo above.
 A one hundred foot trailing wire at 5,000 ft on 40 CW is miraculous.
 This aircraft is now obsolete and was replaced by the Orion P3.
 The Navy has just recently taken ownership of the new P8A Boing 737s.
-Field Day is another of my favorite activities.

 My other hobby is fly fishing.
 Pulaski NY, Douglaston Salmon Run for steelhead, and fishing the Brewster flats on Cape Cod for stripers are two of my favorite spots.